farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 #### OnInstant {#on-instant-usage-rule}

-By default, if no additional information is included, the remedial action is imported with an **onInstant usage rule** and an **AVAILABLE usage method**.
+By default, if no additional information is given, the remedial action is imported with an **onInstant usage rule** and an **AVAILABLE usage method**.

 #### OnContingencyState {#on-contingency-state-usage-rule}

 If the remedial action is linked to a contingency, its usage method is no longer onInstant and is now **onContingencyState**.
-This link is created with a `ContingencyWithRemedialAction` object that bound together the remedial action and the contingency.
+This link is created with a `ContingencyWithRemedialAction` object that bounds together the remedial action and the contingency.

 ```xml